 This is an interesting turn of events, given that two local groups (Jones River Watershed Association and Pilgrim Watch) asked the State of Massachusetts to do something similar back in 2012 for Entergy’s Pilgrim facility in Plymouth.
 They asked that the state revoke a 2006 Coastal Zone Management Act (CZMA) Consistency Certification that was used for Pilgrim’s relicensing in 2012 based on harms to Cape Cod Bay.
 The groups identified 10 ways (see the April 4, 2012 letter) that relicensing Pilgrim would violate the state’s coastal zone management policy.
-You can read a copy of the letter here: April 4, 2012 letter.
+Read the April 4, 2012 letter →

 For a decommissioning process, Entergy could choose long-term SAFSTOR.
 This is a process that would allow Pilgrim to be mothballed for up to 60-years before decommissioning (including cleanup of radioactivity and other contamination).
 With sea level rise and rising groundwater tables caused by climate change, any contamination present in water and soil on the site could increasingly migrate toward Cape Cod Bay during this time.
 Conditions for decommissioning will also progressively become more difficult as a result of climate-related issues.
 Furthermore, Pilgrim’s nuclear waste will likely remain on-site for hundreds of years or longer.
 The storage areas are currently within reach of rising tides, coastal storms, and salt water degradation – creating a potential source of leaks and further contamination, long after shutdown.